 When is Check-in and Check-out?

 Check-in will be held in McHenry Lobby, located in the James J. Whalen Center for Music at Ithaca College.
 Signs will be posted directing families to check-in and parking.
 Families are encouraged to leave their bags in the car, as the residence hall is in a different location from check-in.
 Check-in times also apply to commuter participants.

-At check-in, participants will receive a room key, meal card, campus map, personal schedule, a t-shirt, and lots of other information.
+At check-in, participants will receive a room key, campus map, personal schedule, a t-shirt, and lots of other information.
 Once students arrive on campus, we need to know where you are at all times, so if you are here early and would like to explore the campus, just let the counselors know where you are going.

 If you decide to drift away after checking in, be sure you find your way back to the McHenry Lobby by 4:45 pm for an orientation meeting.
 This meeting is for participants only.

 Check-out: Saturday 12:30 - 2:30 p.m.